Grid-LTS/sync-job-manager/README.md

 ## Sync Job Manager

 ### Description
 This script automates the task of syncing folders and projects (databases) on client computers with a central server.
 It builds on other software for data synchronization between distributed systems.
-At the moment only Git is implemented, but other protocols like unison and rsync are planned as well.
+At the moment support for Git & Unison is implemented, but other protocols like rsync are planned for the future.
-In case of Git **all** branches in all projects, stated in the *.conf files, will be synced with the server.
+In case of Git **all** branches in for those projects, which are stated in the *.conf files, will be synced with the server.

 ### Usage
 for pulling changes from the server